 For me, nothing spoils an exciting match more than flopping and diving.
 In a match full of data—scores, possession times, interactions, fouls, cards, etc.—flopping and diving are simply bad data that can be misinterpreted by the referee to influence the match.

 At Verato, we’re all too familiar with bad data being misinterpreted to influence a match.
-When it comes to patient matching, the biggest barrier to accurately linking all of a patient’s records across a healthcare enterprise is bad data.
-Old addresses, maiden names, mistyped birthdates, and missing data can all prevent a patient’s records from being linked by the enterprise’s EHR or master patient index (MPI) technology.
+When it comes to patient matching, the biggest barrier to accurately linking all of a patient’s records across a healthcare enterprise is low quality demographic data.
+Old addresses, maiden names, mistyped birthdates, and missing data can all prevent a patient’s records from being linked by the enterprise’s EHR or enterprise master patient index (EMPI) technology.

 Luckily, Verato’s Referential Matching technology can match and link patient records despite out-of-date, incorrect, incomplete, or inconsistent patient demographic data.

-Organizations can harness the power of Verato’s Referential Matching technology by plugging Verato Auto-Steward™ into their EHR or MPI to dramatically improve its patient matching by resolving its toughest matches—including automatically resolving 50-75% of the “potential duplicates” the EHR or MPI has flagged for manual resolution.
+Organizations can harness the power of Verato’s Referential Matching technology by plugging Verato Auto-Steward™ into their EHR or EMPI to automatically find and resolve its duplicate records—without disrupting existing processes or IT systems.
+Verato Auto-Steward can even automatically resolve the “potential duplicate records” the EHR or EMPI has flagged for manual resolution.